Civil Practice Guidelines

 P. Refer to all adult witnesses or participants, including your own client(s), as “Mr.” or “Ms.” or use other appropriate titles such as “Dr.” First names shall not be used.

 If Counsel desire to submit their case to mediation with Magistrate Petrucci, simply call the Staff Attorney and advise that Counsel are in agreement.
-The reference paperwork will be prepared and forwarded to the proper office.
+The reference paperwork will be prepared and filed.
 The Court also encourages use of private mediators whose schedules may be more accommodating.

 |Bio of Judge David Young Judge David Young was elected to serve the citizens of Franklin County as a Judge in the Municipal Court in 2011 and as a Judge in the General Division of the Common Pleas Court in 2014.
 While in Municipal Court, Judge Young served as the Chairperson of the Specialized Docket Committee.